 Here are 8 different techniques to use when you wrap up your own packages.

-Our first trick is to use our new Gluber Strips to make ruffles from tissue paper.
-I used an old sewing pattern, with I think is lovely with the kraft paper.
+1 Use our new Gluber Strips to make ruffles from tissue paper.
+I used an old sewing pattern, which I think is lovely with the kraft paper.
 I wrapped over the center of the ruffle with heavy twine.
 In fact it was too thick to thread through my buttons.....

-Technique number three is stamping.
+3 Stamping.
 I used dark brown ink paired with our Jolly Days stamps for with all my packages, but white, dark red, gold and dark green ink are all beautiful on kraft.
 As is obvious in the above photo, I worry little about making a perfect impression.
 I like stamping to look hand-done.

 4 Thread your buttons on the string you're tying your package with (with bigger packages, you can use buttons to make a garland or bunting effect).

-To add a little holiday bling, try technique five, coating Glubers with glitter.
-The Gluber strips make lovely ribbons to hang button ornaments, while the circles are fun for polka dots or snowman building.
+5 Coating Glubers with glitter.
+The Gluber strips make lovely glittered ribbons to hang button ornaments, while the circles are fun for polka dots or snowman building.
 We thought placing the twine so that it could double as the snowman's scarf was clever!

-I just love how this one turned out.
-Tip seven is to coil your twine onto a Gluber.
+7 Coil your twine onto a Gluber.
 I went from the outside in, but I think one could go either way depending on your outie to innie preference.
 A simple Cheer Canvas brad in the center completes the look.
 (And yes, that is my FAVORITE stamp!)

-8 Ruffle some tissue paper, I'm using sewing pattern paper again, from the outside in to make a pretty gift topper for technique number eight.
+8 Ruffle some tissue paper, I'm using sewing pattern paper again, from the outside in to make a pretty gift topper for technique number.
 Place your Cheer Canvas brad through the center and stick the whole thing to your gift.
-Super easy and so cute!

 10 is especially if you have little elves helping you with your wrapping.
 Consider a couple valium, maybe a strong drink or two and some holiday music.
 That way when one child knocks over the glitter and another child sits on a gluber, you won't mind so much.
 It will all just be sweet holiday memories!